SSWConsulting/SSW.Rules.Content/rules/manage-multiple-email-accounts/rule.md

 ---
-seoDescription: "Manage multiple email accounts efficiently by avoiding confusion and inconsistencies in communication.
-Use your personal email account for replies and CC shared company emails to maintain transparency and keep threads tracked."
+seoDescription: Manage multiple email accounts efficiently by avoiding confusion and inconsistencies in communication.
+Use your personal email account for replies and CC shared company emails to maintain transparency and keep threads tracked.
 type: rule
 title: Manage multiple email accounts - personal and shared company emails
 uri: manage-multiple-email-accounts